 Courses of study currently offered on the Pathways program include:

 BTEC Home Cooking

 Extensive careers program in preparation for further education and future employment.

-The primary measure of the impact of the pathways project is support all pupils to develop the skills, behaviours and attitudes that will enable them to successfully reintegrated into the next phase of their education.
+The primary measure of the impact of the pathways project is to support all pupils to develop the skills, behaviours and attitudes that will enable them to successfully reintegrate into the next phase of their education.